davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection-pcce/modules/8-protect-windows-hosts-and-containers.md

 ![switch-docker](../images/7-switch-docker.png)

 5. Set environment variables for scanning.
-Replace the placeholder values with the values that you made note of Module 6.
+Replace the placeholder values with the values that you made note of **`Module 3 - Exercise 3`**.
 Ensure that the values are placed in quotes.
 ```
 $TWISTLOCK_CONSOLE="<PRISMA_CLOUD_CONSOLE_URL>"
 $TWISTLOCK_USER="<PRISMA_CLOUD_ACCESS_KEY_ID>"